Kansas City Public Library: Outreach

 The Kansas City Public Library has an open door policy for patrons.
 Beginning in 2016, the Library's AmeriCorps VISTAs and the Outreach team began a program called Coffee & Conversations for patrons in order to tackle the issue of homelessness within the community.
 During the meeting, the library provides information to patrons on the topic of homelessness and other social issues.
 They also invite open dialogue during this time.
 This program was modeled after a similar program from the Dallas Public Library.

 Additionally, the Kansas City Public Library has a program to help immigrants.
 The Refugee and Immigrant Services & Empowerment (RISE) program helps immigrants by providing information on resources, which help them pursue citizenship.

 The Library periodically hosts edit-a-thons on topics relevant to the Kansas City Area.
 Recent edit-a-thons have covered Kansas City Black History, Kansas City Jazz, and Kansas City Philanthropists.

 History

 In November 1873, a public library was conceived by the Kansas City Board of Education by arranging a course of six popular lectures as a fundraiser to buy books.
 Superintendent of schools, Dr. James Michlejohn Greenwood, selected these first books.
+Carrie Westlake Whitney was hired as the first librarian in 1881.
 A record of the origin of the Kansas City Public Library was solicited by Major L. K. Thacher via a Board resolution, adopted on November 19, 1891, resulting in the pamphlet titled A history of the Kansas City Public Library from 1873 to 1893.
 Prepared by order of the Board of Education by J. M. Greenwood, December 1, 1892.